Harshshen/module2_avalanche/README.md

-# **Assessment Smart Contract**
+# **Create and Mint Token**

-This is a Solidity smart contract for managing an account with deposit and withdrawal functionality.
+This is a Solidity smart contract for create your own ERC20 token and deploy it using HardHat or Remix.
+Once deployed, you should be able to interact with it for your walk-through video.
+From your chosen tool, the contract owner should be able to mint tokens to a provided address and any user should be able to burn and transfer tokens

 ## **Table of Contents**